Performing Arts

 The Literature Play Project springs directly from the exploration of a read-aloud and involves the class adapting the book into a performance piece.
 Adapting a work of literature into a work of theatre is a hands-on way for the students to immerse themselves both in their reading of the novel and in an introduction to performance.
 The combination of literature and drama is especially fruitful in helping students to develop empathy with the characters by imagining what they may be thinking and feeling.
 The process of adaptation allows the students a forum to explore in-depth the elements of writing and reading such as point of view, dialogue, dramatic action, and story structure.
 This project brings the novel to life for the students, allowing them to engage in the story from many new perspectives – playwright, actor, director, and designer!

-Performing Arts Clusters: Grades 6–8
+Performing Arts Rotation: Grades 6–8

 Shakespeare: Grade 8

-Middle School Musical Theatre
+Middle School Theatre

 The Middle School’s After-School Musical Theatre program provides students with the unique opportunity to perform in a full-length musical!
-Students in this program focus on detailed scene work, learn and create choreography, further their skills as musicians and vocalists, develop distinct characters through their body and voice, and work as an ensemble to perform front of the whole school community.
+Students in this program focus on detailed scene work, learn and create choreography, further their skills as musicians and vocalists, develop distinct characters through their body and voice, and work as an ensemble to perform in front of the whole school community.